slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The first art of kings is to endure hatred."
 -- Seneca*

+> *"If someone's insults bother you; it is evidence that you respect him."
+-- Nassim Taleb*

 However beware of blindspots, not all criticism is envy.
 When somebody says something bad about you, is negativity.
 When everyone says it, is advice.

 > *"Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted."